 If you have been told that you need a surgery for evaluation or treatment of a gynecological issue, you may feel apprehensive.
-Dr. Taryll Jenkins, Dr. Maria Torres, and Dr. Adebola Falae share this insight into common procedures performed at Jenkins Obstetrics, Gynecology & Reproductive Medicine in Katy, TX, to put your mind at ease.
+Dr. Taryll Jenkins and Dr. Adebola Falae share this insight into common procedures performed at Jenkins Obstetrics, Gynecology & Reproductive Medicine in Katy, TX, to put your mind at ease.

-The most important thing to remember about gynecological surgery procedures is that your health is in good hands with Dr. Jenkins, Dr. Torres, and Dr. Falae.
+The most important thing to remember about gynecological surgery procedures is that your health is in good hands with Dr. Jenkins and Dr. Falae.
 New patients are welcome, so call 855-346-8610 for an examination or second opinion appointment in Katy.

 We offer general care, gynecology, and obstetrics services that span all stages of a woman's life.
 Dr. Taryll L. Jenkins, MD received his undergraduate degree from Louisiana State University and Doctorate of Medicine from Meharry Medical College School of Medicine, TN.
 He completed his residency training at the University of Texas and Hermann Hospital, TX and is Board-certified from the American College of Obstetrics and Gynecology, with years of research experience.

 Dr. Adebola I. Falae, MD, FACOG received her undergraduate degree from Duke University in Durham, NC, and medical degree from University of Rochester Medical School, NY.
 She completed her residency training at Tulane Medical Center in New Orleans, LA.
 She is a Board-certified physician whose primary concern is women’s healthcare.